gplepage/vegas/doc/source/tutorial.rst

     ``integ(f...)`` returns a weighted-average object,
-    of type :class:`vegas.RWAvg`, that has the following
+    of type :class:`vegas.RAvg`, that has the following
     attributes:

       ``result.mean`` --- weighted average of all estimates of the integral;